 Payday loans – avoid taking payday loans at any time

 Identification – ensure your identification documentation (passports/driving licences) are current and the data correct.

 Declare everything – for example, some borrowers may fail to mention a credit card balance where they clear it every month.
 Do not make you own decision on what information is relevant to your mortgage application – leave it to your mortgage broker.

 Make sure your deposit is traceable – do not put your deposit funds into the savings accounts of friends to look after for you.

 Credit file – pay all your credit in full and on time for maximum range of lending options when you apply for your mortgage.

 Affordability calculators – the majority of Lenders provide an online mortgage affordability calculator online and borrowers frequently refer to them to try to establish their borrowing potential.
-You should be aware however, that each calculator is build in a different way and requires calculation information submitted differently.
-Therefore if you are not experienced with a particular calculator your calculated results are likely to be incorrect.
+You should be aware however, that each calculator is built in a different way and requires calculation information submitted differently.
+Therefore, if you are not experienced with a particular calculator, your calculated results are likely to be incorrect.

 What is the best mortgage for you?

 The primary factors with all lending are, can you obtain the lending, and which is most cost-effective way to do so?